 He stumbled about all day long, frustrated with the search.
-It had been several hours since he had embarked upon the taxing journey of finding the sheep that had strayed from the fold.
-Finally, after pushing through the broken, uphill terrain of a small hilly area, the young man, having spotted a small cave decided he would recline for a small nap.
+It had been several hours since he had embarked on the taxing journey of finding the sheep that had strayed from the fold.
+Finally, after pushing through the broken, uphill terrain of a small hilly area, the young man-having spotted a small cave- decided he would recline for a small nap.
 Entering the cave, he laid down and was soon fast asleep.

-He woke with a start, quickly sitting up.
+He woke with a start and quickly sat up.
 What a nap, he thought to himself.
-Groggily, he began to rise, subconsciously noticing the dull aches and pains foreign to his body.
-He reached up to scratch his cheek, but stopped short, his hand hovering slightly above his waist.
+Groggily, he began to rise, subconsciously noticing the rather obtrusive aches and pains in his body.
+Reaching up to attend to an itch on his cheek, his hand hovered mere inches from his face.
 Hair?
-Quickly, he looked down and to his surprise noticed that he was the source of this bizarre occurrence.
-He had a beard!
-Not only did he have a beard, but the beard reached down to his belly!
+Looking down with surprise, not only did he realize that he had facial hair but the facial hair reached down to his waist!

 The first thing he noticed as he began to near the town were the strangers.
 Not just the strangers, but many of the buildings seemed out of place; some even appeared to be bigger!
 Shaking his head, the man began to walk the same path he had walked for many years.
 Surely he was still groggy from the sleep.
 Surely no other surprises remained to confound him.
 Oh, how wrong he was!
 Little did the man know, though he would soon find out, that his nap in the cave had lasted 57 years.

 Does the story sound familiar?
 Why sure it does!
 Sounds a little like Rip Van Winkle!
 What if I were to tell you that this odd story, so familiar with Rip Van Winkle is actually a “legend” about a man whom the Apostle Paul alludes to?
 What?
 You don’t remember the scripture where Paul alludes to this character?
 Well, don’t feel bad…many don’t!